One size never fits all, and the way in which we learn is different for all of us.

 Kinaesthetic learners recall information by remembering the way they moved or something felt as they learned it, e.g. how they positioned their foot when they scored a goal or the movement across their phone pad as they keyed in their friend’s phone number.

 Kinaesthetic learners require an active learning experience, and allowing them to act out scenarios or go on field trips or museum visits can help them greatly.
-They also are often good sportspeople and efforts should be made to find the sport or activity which suits them and in which they can achieve and even excel.
+They also are often good sportspeople, and can excel in sports or activities they enjoy.

 To find out how Home-School Tutoring’s private tutors can help your child get to grips with any subject, please contact your local Area Advisor.